Skip to content

 export OMNI_SERVICE_ACCOUNT_KEY=your-base64-encoded-service-account-key

 By default, KSail reads from OMNI_SERVICE_ACCOUNT_KEY.
-To use a different environment variable name, set spec.cluster.omni.serviceAccountKeyEnvVar in ksail.yaml.
+To use a different environment variable name, set spec.provider.omni.serviceAccountKeyEnvVar in ksail.yaml.

-The Omni provider is configured through spec.cluster.omni in ksail.yaml:
+The Omni provider is configured through spec.provider.omni in ksail.yaml:

 apiVersion: ksail.io/v1alpha1